 Scientists at the Johns Hopkins Kimmel Cancer Center have developed a blood test that is able to detect cancer-specific DNA in rather a simple and easy way.
 The research article was published in the journal Science Translational Medicine and demonstrated that the test is effective for early-stage colorectal, breast, lung and ovarian cancers.

 Developing blood tests as a means for cancer diagnosis is a developing branch of clinical oncology.
 The test must not only be highly accurate but it should also avoid false positive results.
 As blood cells divide they may acquire mutations which may not necessarily initiate cancer all the time.
 Then there are also the germline mutations in the DNA which may vary individually and are not linked to cancer as such.
-According to a research team member, “The challenge was to develop a blood test that could predict the probable presence of cancer without knowing the genetic mutations present in a person’s tumor,” (Source: medicalxpress.com).
+According to the research team (as given in science daily), “The challenge was to develop a blood test that could predict the probable presence of cancer without knowing the genetic mutations present in a person’s tumor”.